Trace anomaly contributions to semi-classical wormhole geometries: Particle Trajectories Around the Wormhole

 Here, we choose $\xi > 1$.
 Using the second derivative of the effective potential~(\ref{vef1}) at the throat ($r_1 = r_0$), we find ${V''_{\rm eff}}(r) > 0$, indicating a local minimum, whereas at $r_2$ we have ${V''_{\rm eff}}(r) < 0$, corresponding to a local maximum.
 It is observed that for small values of $\alpha$, we have $\bar{r}_2 = (\kappa^2 + \alpha \bar{r}) r_0$, where

 and

 It can be readily shown that the second derivative of the effective potential at $\bar{r}_2$ is positive.
 In Fig.~\ref{veffnuul1}, we illustrate the behavior of the effective potential as a function of the proper radial distance for different values of the parameter $\alpha$.
 We observe that both the height and depth of the effective potential increase as $\alpha$ increases.
+At the throat a discontinuity in the derivative of the effective potential is observed which can be due to gluing two symmetric spacetimes through a thin shell, see e.g.~\cite{thinshell} for more details.
+It is worth mentioning that for $\alpha=0$, the metric in Eq. ~(\ref{metric2}) reduces to the wormhole solutions ~\cite{viserka}, whose gravitational lensing was investigated in Ref.~\cite{Shaikh2019}.

 For massive particles, the innermost stable circular orbits (ISCO) for the metric~(\ref{metric2}) can be determined.
 To find the circular orbits (denoted by $r_c$), one substitutes $\epsilon = -1$ into Eq.~(\ref{vpr1}) and solves $V'_{\rm eff}(L, r_c) = 0$.
 However, there is no simple analytic expression for $r_c$ in terms of $r_0$ and $\xi$.
 Therefore, we consider Eq.~(\ref{vpr1}) for $V'_{\rm eff}(L, r_c) = 0$, which leads to the critical angular momentum $L_c(r_c, r_0, \xi)$, given by